ejnnr/steerable_pdo_experiments/README.md

 # Steerable PDO Experiments

 ## Setup
-See `environment.yml` for the required Python packages.
-If you have `conda` set up, you may also run `./install.sh` to create and activate a conda environment for these experiments and install all required dependencies into it.
+If you have `conda` set up, you may run `./install.sh` to create and activate a conda environment for these experiments and install all required dependencies into it.
+If you want to set up an environment manually, check `install.sh` and `environment.yml` to see which packages are needed.

 **Note:** If you want to recreate the figures from the paper, using `figures.py`, you also need to install `seaborn`.